 Note: If you are running a commercial server you should be paying or donating to use this lists in general.

 One way is to install an Unbound resolver on your nodes (the nodes where CoreDNS is running) and point the config of CoreDNS in Kubernetes for the RBL lists to this Unbound resolver.
-Now the request for the RBL lists domains will go trough Unbound on the node.
+Now the request for the RBL lists domains will go through Unbound on the node.

 apiVersion: v1